bcoin-org/bcoin-org.github.io/guides-markdown/vps-setup.md

 ```

-For a complete list of CLI commands, check the documentation in [Github](https://github.com/bcoin-org/bcoin/blob/d67d089c53ec9a72bf967824e7dfc89d27d5354f/docs/CLI.md).
+For a complete list of CLI commands, check the [API documentation](http://bcoin.io/api-docs/index.html).
 The CLI supports node, wallet and has full RPC functionality.

 ### Using Bcoin as a library